 Welcome to the International School of Marine Conservation Science - isMSC!print

-Please explore this website to learn more about this exciting opportunity, and if you have any questions please do not hesitate to contact us for more information!
+Explore this website to learn more about isMCS, and if you have any questions please do not hesitate contact us us for more information!

 Introduction to Marine Conservation

-The world’s oceans are vast, productive, and dynamic, and humans have for eons relied upon these waters to provide food, transportation, ecosystem services, and to meet many other needs.
-Unfortunately, modern industrialization and a growing human population has created a changing environment, with subsequent losses of biological diversity and ecosystem resources1.
-The biggest threats to the world’s oceans include overfishing2,3, loss of biodiversity and extinction events4,5, pollution (physical6, chemical7, and environmental8), climate change9, ocean acidification10,11, and overuse and coastal development12.
-Invasive species13 and a host of other environmental insults can be added to the list.
+The world’s oceans are vast, productive, and dynamic systems.
+Humans relied upon them for eons to provide food, transportation and numerous ecosystem services that sustain our life on Earth.
+Modern industrialization and a growing human population has created a changing environment, with subsequent losses of biological diversity and ecosystem resources1.
+The biggest threats to the world’s oceans include overfishing2,3, loss of biodiversity and extinction events4,5, pollution (physical6, chemical7, and environmental8), climate change9, ocean acidification10,11, overuse and coastal development12, and bioinvasions13.
 Dispersed and distributed impact sources, lack of strong governance, poor community buy-in for the implementation of new rules, and resource conflicts often compound these problems.
-We’ve come a long way from Huxley’s proclamations* that the oceans are an inexhaustible resource.
-So where do we go from here?

-Fortunately, there is also some good news, and scientists, conservationists, policymakers, and stakeholders are creating visions for a way forward14,15,16.
+In the last decade marine scientists, conservationists, policymakers, and stakeholders have come together, creating visions for a way forward14,15,16.
 In some places, management action has led to the recovery of once decimated stocks17.
 Reforms of EU Common Fisheries Policy18 may correct that situation in Europe (although some are skeptical19).
 There are new bans on plastic inputs to our oceans20, and an increasing focus on how managing for ocean resilience can combat stress and change21,22.
 Marine reserves processes are becoming better understood, and reserves are being established at an increasing rate23, including the three largest reserves on the planet being created in 201524 and 201625,26.
 Working within and across political boundaries provide a means for oceans to continue to provide for the marine organisms as well as humans that rely on them27,28.
 Finally, real progress is being made to change the course of climate change29.
-In order to continue this progress, a new generation of conservation scientists, resource managers, and policy makers need to take the helm and steer this ship forward.
+In order to continue this progress and make marine conservation a success story, we need a new generation of conservation scientists, resource managers, and policy makers.

 - Halpern BS, Selkoe KA, Micheli F, Kappel CV.
 2007.
 Evaluating and ranking the vulnerability of global marine ecosystems to anthropogenic threats.
 Conservation Biology 21:1301-15.